NJacobsohn/Your-Learning-is-in-Another-Castle/README.md

 - Spin Jump Left
 - Spin Jump Right

-The following actions only exist in their explicitly defined forms (5 actions):
+The following actions only exist in these explicitly defined forms (5 actions):

 - Regular Jump in place
-- Spin Jump in place (allows for bouncing on certain enemies, I wanted to keep it in to see it it'd learn more advanced tactics)
+- Spin Jump in place (allows for bouncing on certain enemies, I wanted to keep it in to see if it'd learn more advanced tactics)
 - Look Up
 - Look Down (necessary for entering pipes)
 - Jump in place and Look Up (necessary for entering pipes on the ceiling)